Stick number: Known values

 Six is the lowest stick number for any nontrivial knot.
 There are few knots whose stick number can be determined exactly.
 Gyo Taek Jin determined the stick number of a $(p,q)$-torus knot $T(p,q)$ in case the parameters $p$ and $q$ are not too far from each other:

 The same result was found independently around the same time by a research group around Colin Adams, but for a smaller range of parameters.

+There are certain knots for which the upper bound and lower bound of the stick number are the same, such that the stick number is known exactly.
+These include 31 with a stick number of 6, 41 (7), all 5 and 6 crossing knots (8), and all 7 crossing knots (9).
+The 8 crossing knots 16 through 21 in Alexander-Briggs notation (8 or 9), and 9-crossing knots 29, 34, 35, and 39 through 49 (9), and 10124 (10, a torus knot) have known crossing numbers.
+There are 19 additional non-alternating 11- and 13-crossing knots with a stick number of exactly 10.

 Bounds

 The stick number of a knot sum can be upper bounded by the stick numbers of the summands:

 Related invariants

 The stick number of a knot $K$ is related to its crossing number $c(K)$ by the following inequalities:

 These inequalities are both tight for the trefoil knot, which has a crossing number of 3 and a stick number of 6.
+The upper bound on the stick number does not apply to the unknot, which has crossing number 0 but stick number 3.